Skip to main content

 County Administrative Fees

 The county administrative fee for an annual oversize/overweight permit is up to $8.00 per truck, per county.
 These fees are due at the time of application even if the permit is not used.
-Depending on the type, the fees for some annual permits must be paid for at the time of issuance, while the fees for other types of annual permits can be billed to the carrier's account.
 Not all counties allow all types of annual permits on their roads.

 Travel Restrictions

 Many factors can affect movement of oversize loads in Oregon including holiday travel, weather, bridge weight limits, and restrictions due to highway construction or maintenance projects.
-Please see the Oregon Travel Restrictions and Guidelines for additional information and highway restrictions.
+Please see our Oregon Travel Restrictions and Guidelines and the Road and Bridge Restrictions List for additional information and highway restrictions.

 Other Road Authorities and Traffic Mobility Guidelines